UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 ## Conclusion

-The comparison between 3D Gaussian Splatting and the Large View Synthesis Model shows a variety of approaches in novel-view synthesis from geometry-based approaches to data-driven paradigms.
+The exploration of 3D Gaussian Splatting and the Large View Synthesis Model shows a variety of approaches in novel-view synthesis, from geometry-based approaches to data-driven paradigms.
 3D Gaussian Splatting demonstrates that explicit representations using Gaussians can achieve real-time performance and photorealistic quality through efficient rendering and adaptive optimization but at a high memory cost.
-In contrast, LVSM challenges the need for strong 3D inductive biases, achieving competitive results by leveraging transformer architectures and large-scale training for generalizable view synthesis.
-Together, these approaches illustrate two distinct yet complementary paths toward faster, more flexible, and increasingly general 3D scene understanding.
+LVSM challenges the need for strong 3D inductive biases, achieving competitive results by leveraging transformer architectures and large-scale training for generalizable view synthesis.
+Together, these approaches illustrate two distinct paths toward faster, more flexible, and increasingly general 3D scene understanding.

 ---